 To score good marks for CBSE class 12 Biology Examination 2022-23 students must follow the given preparation tips.

 - Students must learn the theory and practice diagram very well.

-- To stay focused throughout the preparation students must eat healthily and exercise yoga daily.
+- To stay focused throughout the preparation, eat healthily and exercise yoga daily.

-- Once the completion of the Chemistry syllabus, students must solve the CBSE class 12 Biology sample papers.
+- After you complete the entire syllabus, students must solve the CBSE class 12 Biology sample papers.

-After the completion of class 12, students can go for various career endeavors.
+After the completion of class 12, students can go for various career endeavours.
 Students can also opt for CA preparation after class 12th.
 The dream of becoming a CA can easily be accomplished if students join the best CA institute “VSI Jaipur”.
 This place offers its students the best education with an outstanding faculty.